open-WFS/open-WFS-software/README.md

 These instructions are for macOS, and assume you have already installed the [general OpenWFS requirements and AVB drivers](https://github.com/open-WFS/open-WFS-docs).

  - Install [BlackHole 64ch](https://existential.audio/blackhole/): This is used to route audio from your playback system to the panner.
+You can also use [Loopback](https://rogueamoeba.com/loopback/).
  - Install Max 8 and the [Spat](https://forum.ircam.fr/projects/detail/spat/) spatialisation library.
- - With Python 3.8 or above, run `pip3 install -r requirements.txt` to install the scripting requirements.
+ - With Python 3.8 or above, run `pip3 install -r requirements.txt` from within this repo to install the Python scripting requirements.

 ### 2. Configure the spatial layout of your system